arknave/AlgoRepo/README.md

 ===

 ### Description:
 This is a repository of various algorithms and data structures common in programming contests.
+The goal is to have generally reusable code that I understand well enough and is tested on actual online judges.
+Subheaders in the below list are problems these implementations were tested on.

 # Planned List

 ## Graphs

 ### Shortest Paths
-- [X] Dijkstra's Algorithm
+- [x] Dijkstra's Algorithm
 - [ ] Bellman-Ford Algorithm
 - [ ] Floyd-Warshall Algorithm